nickinack/nickinack.github.io/about.md

 - Sheikh Khalifa Bin Zayed Al Nahyan scholarship awardee

 ### Projects

+- <b>Thermal Occupancy Estimation</b>: Implementation of "Low-Resolution Overhead Thermal Tripwire Configuration" for Occupancy Estimation as a part of my winter research @ IIT Madras advised by Prof. Raghunathan Rengaswamy.
+The delivarable of this research project includes the entry-exit count in a room and the occupancy of the room.
+Lingering blobs, edge cases and multiple entry-exits during the same frame have been taken care of.

 - <b>Genesis</b>: Genesis is a library created using Python in order to implement Genetic Algorithms.
 Genetic Algorithms(GAs) were inspired by the Charles Darwin theory of natural selection and we have added functionalities for an abstract GA solver and used it to optimize the travelling salesman problem (TSP), approximate the minimal roots of a non-linear equation and feature selection in the field of Machine Learning.